sya-ri/file-server/README.md

 #### Flexible mode

 If a local file exists, respond with that file.
-You can use LocalFileProvider and another FileProvider (such as WebDAV FileProvider).
+You can use LocalFileProvider and another FileProvider (such as WebDAVFileProvider).

 #### File download source